tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleSpikeServicePython.md

                 distance = 0

-            // writing micropython program to hub slot 0 using specified distance mySPIKE.writeProgram("drive distance", "from spike import MotorPair \n"
+            // writing micropython program to hub slot 0 using specified distance
+            // in this example, the python lines are in separate strings for readability, but this is not necessary as long as the whitespace is correct mySPIKE.writeProgram("drive distance", "from spike import MotorPair \n"
                                                     + "driveTrain = MotorPair('A', 'B') \n"
                                                     + "driveTrain.move(" + distance + ", 'rotations', 0)",